2-storey complex to replace fire-ravaged Jurong West market

 - Posted 01 Jan 2017 12:02

-SINGAPORE: Residents at Jurong West St 41 can expect a new two-storey complex, which will house a market and eldercare facilities, to be built in about one and a half years.
+SINGAPORE: Residents at Jurong West St 41 can expect a new two-storey complex, which will house a market and eldercare facilities, to be built in two years' time.
 This was announced by MP of Jurong GRC, Ang Wei Neng at the official opening of a temporary market in front of Blk 495 on Sunday (Jan 1).

 The temporary market houses stalls which had been ravaged by a fire set off by an arsonist last October.
 Mr Ang had previously said the temporary market would be ready by Chinese New Year at the end of January.